CCBIO908/Scientific_Writing_Course_2026/README.md

 Dear all.

 **Assignments:** We have now read and evaluated all assignments.
-To all of you, it is good to see that you have applied what you have learnt at the course.
+There will be no individual feedback.
+But to all of you, it is good to see that you have applied what you have learnt at the course.
-Some of you have even encountered texts in a paper that you have published previosly, a bald move, that also shows that it is always possible to improve text.
+Some of you have even encountered texts from papers that you have previosly published, a bald move, that also demonstrates an important lesson: there is always room to improve a text.

 **ECTs:** The grades for the course should already be available in Studentweb for those that had signed up for the ECTs.

-**Cup-winners:** For participating in course evaluation;
+**Cup-winners:** For participating in course evaluation; Maya & Shakil.

+Finally, thank you for your engagement throughout the course.

-Good luck with the scientific writing!
+Good luck with your future scientific writing!

-E
+Best regards,

 ### Message 9 | Answers to exercises and EVALUATION  (31st May)